shanewow/WaitFor.js/README.md

     //Then

-    //Call ready method to allow dependent code to initialize AFTER you have
-    //fully declared class methods and properties
-    WaitFor.ready("FruitBowl");
+    //Step 2 call the "WaitFor.ready" method at the end of your class declaration to initialize any dependant classes WaitFor.ready("FruitBowl");

   });